WC4B/craft-sib-contact-form/README.md

 2. Then tell Composer to load the plugin:

-        composer require craft-sib-contact-form/craft-sib-contact-form
+        composer require sib-contact-form-integration/sib-contact-form-integration

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for craft-sib-contact-form.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for sib-contact-form-integration.

 ## craft sib contact form Overview